Catching Sweetheart: Australia's Most Notorious Boat Flipping Crocodile

 For decades, the story of the giant saltwater crocodile that terrorised boats on the Finniss River has been retold around campfires, fishing trips and pubs across northern Australia.
 Yet despite becoming one of the most famous crocodiles ever recorded, much of the true story remained scattered amongst old newspaper clippings, fading photographs and the memories of the people who were actually there.

-In 2025 and 2026, Wild Creek set out to document the complete story.
+In 2025 Wild Creek set out to find those who were there in 1979.

 Who Was Sweetheart?